theochem/fanpy/docs/index.rst

 FANCI |version|
 ###############

-FANCI is a free and open source Python module for constructing and solving the Schr\{o}dinger equation.
-It is designed to be a research tool for developing new methods that address different aspects of the Schr\:{o}dinger equation: the Hamiltonian, the wavefunction, the objective that corresponds to the Schr\:{o}dinger equation, and the algorithm with which the objective is solved.
+FANCI is a free and open source Python module for constructing and solving the Schrödinger equation.
+It is designed to be a research tool for developing new methods that address different aspects of the Schrödinger equation: the Hamiltonian, the wavefunction, the objective that corresponds to the Schrödinger equation, and the algorithm with which the objective is solved.
 We aim to provide an accessible tool that can facilitate the research between multiple aspects of the electronic structure problem.
 (FIXME) To do so, we make the following design choices: